Stan. S. Katz

 Mashbir was a brilliant US intelligence agent.
 During the 1920 and ‘30s, he allied with Prince Tokugawa, promoting amity between their nations.
 It was only after Tokugawa’s passing that militants pushed Japan into war.

 April, 1937: Imperial Hotel, Tokyo, following a Pan Pacific Club luncheon hosted by Prince Iyesato Tokugawa to honor Colonel Sidney Mashbir’s return visit to Japan.
-Prince Tokugawa is seated adjacent to his American friend and ally, Colonel Mashbir.
-Accompanying them are several of Prince Tokugawa’s other Japanese and American advisers.
-At that time, there was a rising militant movement in Japan.
-Mashbir was on a dangerous undercover mission.
-During Mashbir’s 1937 visit, Prince Tokugawa heroically placed his own life in danger by sharing top secret Japanese military intelligence information with Mashbir to bring back to the U.S. that might have preserved peace between their nations, but their efforts were undermined.
+Tokugawa is seated adjacent to his American friend and ally, Mashbir.
+Accompanying them are several of Tokugawa’s other Japanese and American advisers.
+There was a rising militant movement in Japan and Mashbir was on a dangerous undercover mission.
+During Mashbir’s visit, Tokugawa heroically placed his own life in danger by sharing top secret intelligence information with Mashbir to bring back to the U.S. that might have preserved peace between their nations.
+However, their efforts were undermined.
 The novel The Emperor and the Spy highlights this untold story.

 • Despite their best efforts, WWII could not be stopped….Colonel Mashbir was then recruited by General Douglas MacArthur to command a top-secret intelligence organization ATIS (Allied Translator and Interpreter Section).
-ATIS would grow to almost 5,000 members, and would significantly shape the successful battle strategy in the Pacific, dramatically shortening the war.
-This important organization was mainly composed of thousands of first generation Japanese Americans (Nisei) who patriotically volunteered to serve under Mashbir’s command, translating and interpreting potentially strategic military documents coming in from the Pacific battlefields, while also interrogating Japanese prisoners of war, and many also heroically went into the battle to serve at the front lines.
-Based on their contributions, Colonel Mashbir particularly felt the injustice of Presidential Executive Order 9066 that resulted in the illegal imprisonment of loyal Japanese From the end of March to August, approximately 112,000 persons were sent long-term “relocation centers” that would be their home for the rest of the war.
+ATIS grew to almost 5,000 members, and significantly shaped the successful Allied battle strategy in the Pacific, dramatically shortening the war.
+ATIS was mainly composed of thousands of first generation Japanese Americans (Nisei) who patriotically volunteered to serve under Mashbir’s command, translating and interpreting strategic military documents coming in from the Pacific battlefields.
+While also interrogating Japanese prisoners of war.
+And many also heroically went into the battlefield to serve at the front lines.
+Based on their major contributions, Colonel Mashbir felt the injustice of Presidential Executive Order 9066 that resulted in the illegal imprisonment of loyal Japanese.
+Approximately 112,000 persons were sent to “relocation centers” that would be their home for the duration of the war.
 Nearly 70,000 of the evacuees were American citizens.
-There were no charges of disloyalty against any of these citizens, nor was there any vehicle by which they could appeal their loss of property and personal liberty.
+There were no charges of disloyalty against any of these citizens.
+Nor was there any means they could appeal their loss of property and personal liberty.

 • Colonel Mashbir swore that once the war was over, he would devote himself to letting the world know of the major contributions made by patriotic Japanese Americans who had served under his command in ATIS.